george-steel/sigdigs-ebook/md-content/glossary.md

 Sontag
 :   A hamlet of medieval Magical Britain, located in the West Country.
 It was abandoned in the fourteen century.
-It was near Godric's Hollow, the magical community from which Sontag once sprang due to disagreements over the prohibition of werewolves.
+It was near Godric’s Hollow, the magical community from which Sontag once sprang due to disagreements over the prohibition of werewolves.

 Ten Thousand, The